Sobolek7771/Sobolek7771/README.md

 - 👋 Hi, I’m @Sobolek7771
 - 👀 I’m interested in sql, python
-- 🌱 I’m currently learning sql, python, html, css, javascript
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me n.sobolekov@gmail.com